Fenix @develop

 Build a resilient communicator and set the restart point.

 This function must be called by all ranks in comm, after MPI initialization.
-All calling ranks must pass the same values for the parameters comm, spare_ranks, spawn, and info.
+All calling ranks must pass the same values for the parameters comm and spare_ranks.
 Fenix_init must be called exactly once by each rank.
-This function is used (1) to activate the Fenix library, (2) to specify extra resources in case of rank failure, and (3) to create a logical resumption point in case of rank failure.
+This function is used (1) to activate the Fenix library, (2) to specify extra resources in case of rank failure, and (3) to create a logical resume point for when FENIX_RESUME_JUMP is set

-It is recommended to access argc and argv only after executin Fenix_Init, since command line arguments passed to this function that apply to Fenix may be removed by Fenix_Init.
+It is recommended to access argc and argv only after executing Fenix_Init, since command line arguments passed to this function that apply to Fenix may be removed by Fenix_Init.

-Ranks to be used as spare ranks by Fenix will be available to the application only before Fenix_Init, or after they are used to replace a failed rank, in which case they turn into active ranks.
+Ranks to be used as spare ranks by Fenix will be available to the application only before Fenix_Init or after they are used to replace a failed rank (in which case they become active ranks).
 This document refers to the latter as RECOVERED ranks (see Fenix_Rank_role).
 Note that all spare ranks that have not been used to recover from failures (and, therefore, are still reserved by Fenix and kept inside Fenix_Init) will automatically call MPI_Finalize and exit when all active ranks have entered the Fenix_Finalize call.

-No Fenix functions may be called before Fenix_Init, except Fenix_Initialized.
+No Fenix functions may be called before Fenix_Init, except Fenix_Initialized and Fenix_set_option.

 Parameters